← Hell World Blog··18 min read

 F-Netnut — Residential, $1.00/GB

-NetNut’s network, resold via FlashProxy.
 85M+ IPs, 140 countries, HTTP/s + SOCKS5.
-NetNut’s pool is heavily ISP-blended — they peer with ISPs directly rather than relying entirely on SDK-installed residential peers, so the IPs feel closer to “static residential” than the pure peer-network pools.
+One of the more ISP-blended pools on our board — peering happens at the ISP level rather than entirely through SDK-installed residential peers, so the IPs feel closer to “static residential” than pure peer-network pools at this price point.
 Latency is consistently good.
-Retail NetNut is $4-6/GB; $1.00/GB through us is the steepest discount on the table.
+Retail residential of this composition (NetNut-class ISP peering) typically runs $4-6/GB on the open market; $1.00/GB through us is the steepest discount on the table.

 Packetstream — Residential P2P, $1.05/GB